 ITLS Pediatric - Pediatric ITLS concentrates on the care of injured children.
-The course is designed to train EMS and nursing personnel in the proper assessment, stabilization, and packaging of a pediatric trauma patient.
+The course is 1 day and designed to train EMS and nursing personnel in the proper assessment, stabilization, and packaging of a pediatric trauma patient.
 The course also covers communication techniques with pediatric patients and parents.